sophia-zube/incari-doc/modules/figma-importer.md

 * **Text**

   * In *Figma*, properties are on a letter basis, meaning that it is possible to change the colors of individual letters.
 In **Incari** they are on an object basis, meaning that setting the color of individual letters won't do anything.
+A text imported from *Figma* to **Incari** will have a uniform color across all letters.

   * **Fonts** have to be added [manually](../modules/project-settings/fonts.md).
 If a font unknown to **Incari** is imported from a *Figma* project, a so-called *dummy font* will be used in its place and a file will appear in the **Asset Manager** containing default dummy font.